 PN associated liver disease is a life threatening condition.
-Available therapies (liver/small bowel transplant, intestinal lengthening, ursodiol, combination enteral/parenteral feedings) are often inadequate.
+Available therapies (liver/small bowel transplant, intestinal lengthening, ursodiol, and combination enteral/parenteral feedings) are often inadequate.
 Phytosterol containing intravenous fat emulsions containing large quantities of omega 6 fatty acids have been associated with PN associated liver disease.
-One patient, with bridging fibrosis secondary to prolonged PN/lipid therapy, treated with Omegaven® has had a sustained dramatic response with resolution of jaundice and direct bilirubin levels < 2.
 The safety profile of Omegaven® has been demonstrated to be acceptable for the diseases treated and should be considered as an option for patients requiring a form of intravenous fat emulsion.